 Put simply, high availability systems keep the vital infrastructures of our modernized world functioning.
 It ensures there are no pain points in digital services, eliminating the possibility of failure, and offers a seamless and reliable experience for both operations and clients.

 This standard of operating has become more important than ever, but what does high availability mean when it comes to a reverse proxy?
 Before unpacking, we need to understand how a proxy functions.

 What is a Reverse Proxy?

 A proxy is something that sits between two points of communication and is authorized to act on behalf of one of those points.
 Typically, a proxy is someone who is permitted to gather information and take action on behalf of another person.
 In computing, a proxy is something that operates between the client and the server and can take action on the information being sent or received between the two.
 Whether the proxy manages incoming or outgoing requests depends on whether it is a forward proxy or a reverse proxy.

-A forward proxy manages outgoing information that is leaving the client and being sent toward the server.
+A forward proxy manages outgoing information that is leaving the client and being sent to the server.
 The forward proxy controls whether the client has access to such information and whether the request will reach the server.
 The most common example of a forward proxy is in the workplace where a forward proxy blocks employee access to certain websites that can be harmful to their systems and networks.
 If an employee requests access to such websites or applications, the forward proxy can deny the request for information before going out.